yagosys/fortinet_alibaba/securehub_ack/README.md

 fadlicense="./fadv040000225874.lic" //fortiadc license, please put in the same directory with terraform script.

-zone_id_1="cn-hongkong-b" //this is the zone that CEN has attachment support
+zone_id_1="cn-hongkong-b" //this is the zone that CEN has attachment support,different region has different zone id region

 zone_id_2="cn-hongkong-c" //this is the zone that CEN has attachment support